-In general, early-phase studies are for patients who are fighting diseases that are no longer responding to standard therapies or patients who have diseases that do not have a standard treatment.
-For these patients, early-phase research may offer another option and the opportunity to make a positive impact on future generations of cancer patients.
+In general, early phase studies are for patients who are fighting diseases that are no longer responding to standard therapies or patients who have diseases that do not have a standard treatment.
+For these patients, early phase research may offer another option and the opportunity to make a positive impact on future generations of cancer patients.

 What Types of Early Phase Trials Are Available?